 Since the pandemic broke, there has been an uptick in the number of students being homeschooled.
-For many, it’s a temporary move brought on by the pandemic, and has taken various forms: some (like myself) have opted to bring a tutor into the home; other families have banded together into “pandemic pods” to have their children taught together; and finally, in some cases, parents are teaching their children themselves.
+For many, homeschooling is a temporary move brought on by the pandemic, and has taken various forms.
+Some (like myself) have opted to bring a tutor into the home.
+Other families have banded together into “pandemic pods” to have their children taught together.
+And finally, in some cases, parents are teaching their children themselves.

 I admit, bringing a tutor temporarily into my home was the easy way compared to taking on the full responsibility of educating them myself.
 And for our family, it’s only a temporary measure during the pandemic.
 After six months of online learning resulting in demotivated kids, they needed an alternative to get them through this period of school closure.
 However, many parents have chosen to homeschool their children themselves as a permanent measure.
 For these families, the home can offer more than traditional school.
 They believe an education at home can better cater to a child’s natural abilities and individual needs than traditional education.

 So what can homeschooling offer that traditional learning doesn’t—and are there disadvantages to it?
 If families do decide to homeschool, how does it impact college admission?

 Advantages and Disadvantages of Homeschooling

 In making a decision on whether to homeschool, parents should weigh up the pros and cons.
 Any change to a student’s learning environment is disruptive and takes adjustment, so parents and students alike should give it careful consideration before venturing down this path.
 Here are some advantages and disadvantages to consider when making this decision.

 - Flexibility around what and when to study.

 - Individualized learning: parents can adapt teaching methods and pace that best suit the student’s learning.